 - Go to My eBay Selling or Seller Hub Active.

-- Select Send offer beside the watched item (or if you're using Seller Hub, select eligible to send offers).
+- Select Send offer beside the eligible item (or Eligible to send offers, if you’re using Seller Hub).

 - Select an offer price.

 - The amount must be at least 5% less than the Buy It Now price

 - Shipping will not be included in this price